Warning as research reveals the dog breeds most at risk as temperatures fall

 "Short ears help to prevent dogs from getting frostbite and long, thick fur coats help them stay warm in cold and snowy conditions.

-"Be cautious of your dog’s health when temperatures hit seven degrees or below.
+"Be cautious of your dog’s health when temperatures hit 7°C or below.

 “For example, a Jack Russel Terrier has short fur and long ears, meaning they are at the highest risk of below zero temperatures; meanwhile, a Border Collie has long fur, short ears and prefers cold climates so they will be more acclimated to colder weather.

-“However, as a general warning, all dogs are at high risk of hypothermia when temperatures hit below minus six degrees.”
+“However, as a general warning, all dogs are at high risk of hypothermia when temperatures hit below -6°C.”

 These are their top tips for looking after dogs in cold temperatures.